 If she failed to bring the claim in time, her case could be permanently barred and she could lose out on the opportunity to collect compensation for her medical bills and other losses.
 In some situations, an exception may be recognized for mental incompetency, age (under 18), and when the injured party learned of the negligence.

-The “Discovery of Harm” Exception to the Statute of Limitations
+Exceptions to the Standard Statute of Limitations in Colorado

 - The injury itself; or

 - The fact that the defendant’s actions may have caused the injury.